PsiCrypt/SFC_MC/README.md

 > **Key features:**
 > - Super high-performance (faster than chacha20)
-> - Super simple
+> - Super simple and easy
+> - Easy change of parameters for experiments
 > - Easily optimized for multithreading and new hardware architectures
-> - Passed all tests from NIST SP 800-22 Statistical Test Suite.
+> - Passed tests from NIST SP 800-22 Statistical Test Suite.

 ---